Laravel Route Model Binding Best Practices for Cleaner Code

 Performance Considerations

 Route model binding adds one database query per bound parameter.
 For most applications, this is negligible.
-But in high traffic scenarios or routes with many nested parameters, it can add up.
+But in high-traffic scenarios or routes with many nested parameters, it can add up.

 If you're binding multiple models and loading relationships in each resolver, you might hit N+1 territory without realizing it.
 Profile your routes in development using Laravel Debugbar or Telescope to catch these issues early.